Multiple Testing under High-dimensional Dynamic Factor Model

 \subsection{Dynamic Factor Models}

-Serial correlation is a notable feature of economic and financial data, and has been studied extensively.
-For example, \cite{fama1986common} study the properties of the serial correlation in asset returns as well as idiosyncratic returns. \cite{demiguel2014stock} show that exploiting the serial correlation of stock returns improves the performance of portfolios.
-Empirical studies on serial correlation in asset returns can also be found in \cite{eun1992forecasting}, \cite{campbell1993trading}, \cite{getmansky2004econometric} and \cite{fu2009idiosyncratic}.
-Accommodating both factor structure and serial dependence makes dynamic factor models quite successful in the analysis of large panels of time series data.
-In dynamic factor models, a large number of observable time series can be decomposed into two orthogonal components: the common component and the idiosyncratic component, which may be both generated from dynamic processes.
-See \cite{stock2016dynamic} for further reference.
+Serial correlation is a major characteristic of economic and financial data and has been widely studied.
+For example, \cite{fama1986common} study the properties of serial correlation in asset returns and idiosyncratic returns. \cite{demiguel2014stock} show that exploiting the serial correlation of stock returns improves portfolio performance.
+Empirical studies on serial correlation in asset returns can also be found in \cite{eun1992forecasting}, \cite{campbell1993trading}, \cite{getmansky2004econometric}, and \cite{fu2009idiosyncratic}.

-However, new challenges arise in simultaneously testing large-scale hypotheses under dynamic factor models due to the correlation within and across individual time series.
-To be specific, constructing the studentized test statistic for each individual hypothesis in~\eqref{hypo} requires a consistent estimator for the asymptotic variance (i.e., the long-run variance in econometrics).
-Classic approaches, including kernel-based methods, are popular but are known to produce substantial errors \cite{shao2015self}.
-To tackle such a problem, traditional methods require bandwidth choice, which can affect the finite sample performance.
-The related works include \cite{andrews1991heteroskedasticity} and \cite{newey1994automatic}.
-To avoid the choice of the bandwidth, the self-normalized approach was introduced by \cite{shao2010self}.
-See \cite{kiefer2000simple}, \cite{lobato2001testing} and \cite{shao2010self} for more details.
-The kernel-based method or self-normalized approach can be extended to multiple testing of alpha using BH procedures, but the efficiency of such naive methods remains uncertain.